Latest update: 05.08.2025 | by Lili

 Amazon’s entry has somewhat altered the structure of the Polish e-Commerce market.
 Upon hearing the amazon.pl’s launch announcement, the value of Allegro’s shares dropped by 7% on the Polish stock exchange.

-However, this doesn’t mean that all is lost for Allegro.
-In fact, its future will largely depend on how it handles the change and how well it can differentiate itself from the global e-Commerce giant.
+However, this didn't mean that all was lost for Allegro.
+In fact, its future largely depends on how it handles the change and how well it can differentiate itself from the global e-Commerce giant.

 One difference is already easy to spot.
 On Allegro, each available product has an individual product card per seller.
 This means that every seller has a unique product card for each item, and if a customer is looking for a particular product, they see all sellers lined up individually.
 Interestingly, eBay employs the same model.